jhoogstraat/tao-runner/README.md

 # What is Tao-Runner
-Tao-Runner is a opinionized way to organize and train machine learning models with NVIDIA TAO.
+Tao-Runner is a opinionated way to organize and train machine learning models with NVIDIA TAO.
 It does all the housekeeping around directory structures and keeping your experiments clean.

 # Setup
   1. Clone this repository to a suitable directory for your projects and create a 'projects/' dir inside the cloned repo.